Joecode22/Joe-Codes-Portfolio/README.md

 I was able to use some advance CSS properties like flexbox and grid to not only match the layout but to also behave responsively on different screen sizes

+One particular property that I had never saw or used before this project was using the html selector in CSS to set up a smooth scrolling effect when internal navigation links are clicked.
+So this was a learning experience, for sure.

 ## Installation